While the GDPR will be directly applicable in all EU members states with effect from 25 May 2018,...

 In addition, patent applications that are filed but not yet published will be able to be examined online within a few weeks of filing.

-The UKIPO has also launched a toolkit to assist businesses in helping them understand how counterfeit goods enter the supply chain and step by step guidance on what to do if counterfeit goods are detected.
+The UKIPO has also offers a toolkit to assist businesses in helping them understand how counterfeit goods enter the supply chain and step by step guidance on what to do if counterfeit goods are detected.